michaelgorkow/snowflake_simple_ml/README.md

 6. Distributed Hyperparameter Tuning for an XGBoost Regression Model
 7. Evaluate your trained Model
 8. Register your Model in Snowflake's Model Registry and visualize the Lineage
-9. Automate the full pipeline with Snowflake's Python API
+9. Automate the full pipeline with Snowflake's Python API and Notification Integrations
 10. Clean Up

 ## Requirements
 * Snowflake Account
 * ML Lineage Feature (currently in PrPr, needs to be requested)
+* [Slack App with Secret](https://docs.snowflake.com/en/user-guide/notifications/webhook-notifications#example-1-creating-a-secret-for-a-slack-webhook) (only required if you want to send notifications to Slack)

 ## Get Started
 Register for a free Snowflake Trial Account: